 4. Read reviews and ratings.
 Only download apps that are highly rated, well reviewed and have been around for more than a few weeks or months.

 7. Avoid giving apps access to your contacts.

 8. Ask yourself if you really need the app.

-Sources: Liz Hamburg, Candoo; Randy Pargman, Binary Defense; Troy Hunt, Have I Been Pwned
+Sources: Liz Hamburg, Candoo; Randy Pargman, Proofpoint; Troy Hunt, Have I Been Pwned

 Free apps and paid apps carry pretty much the same risks, experts tell AARP.
-Still, Google Play and Apple's App Store are overwhelmingly stocked with free apps.
-More than 90 percent of items offered in both shops are free, according to data that BusinessofApps, a website that caters to app industry professionals, has collected.
+Still, Google Play and Apple App stores are overwhelmingly stocked with free apps.
+At least 85 percent of items offered in both shops are free, according to data from BusinessofApps, a website that caters to app industry professionals, and app store sources.

 Paid apps are just as likely to collect your data as their free counterparts, even in cases where a paid app offers more features than the free one, Hamburg says.